opensearch-project/documentation-website/_security/configuration/tls.md

 Name | Description
 :--- | :---
 `plugins.security.ssl.transport.pemkey_filepath` | Path to the certificate's key file (PKCS \#8), which must be under the `config` directory, specified using a relative path.
 Required.
-`plugins.security.ssl.transport.pemkey_password` | Key password.
+`plugins.security.ssl.transport.pemkey_password` | The key password.
 Omit this setting if the key has no password.
 Optional.
 `plugins.security.ssl.transport.pemcert_filepath` | Path to the X.509 node certificate chain (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.
 `plugins.security.ssl.transport.pemtrustedcas_filepath` | Path to the root CAs (PEM format), which must be under the `config` directory, specified using a relative path.
 Required.